Buyer Guides · San Diego · Down Payment Assistance

 Income Limit None

 At the $1,104,000 limit, FHA covers roughly 95% of San Diego’s housing stock.
-FHA is the most DPA-compatible loan type — it works with CalHFA MyHome, GSFA, NHF, Chenoa Fund, and SDHC programs.
-Requires mortgage insurance premium (1.75% upfront + 0.55% annual).
+FHA is the most DPA-compatible loan type — it works with CalHFA MyHome, GSFA, NHF, Chenoa Fund, and the SDHC programs.
+Requires mortgage insurance premium (1.75% upfront, 0.55% annual).
+The MIP stays for the life of the loan in most cases — refinance to conventional once you reach 20% equity if you want to drop it.

 Down Payment $0 — 100% financing